 Backpack Safety Information

 More than 20,000 backpack related injuries occur each year, according to the US Consumer Product Safety Commission.
-Although many factors may lead to back pain - increased participation in sports or exercise, poor posture while sitting, and long periods of inactivity - some children have backaches because they’re lugging around their entire locker's worth of books, school supplies, and assorted personal items all day long.
-Most doctors and physical therapists recommend that kids carry no more than 10% to 15% of their body weight in their packs.
+Although many factors may lead to back pain - increased participation in sports or exercise, poor posture while sitting, and long periods of inactivity - some children have backaches because they’re lugging around all of their books, school supplies, and assorted personal items all day long.
+Most doctors and physical therapists recommend that kids carry no more than 10% to 15% of their body weight in their backpacks.

-When a heavy weight, such as a backpack filled with books, is incorrectly placed on your child's shoulders, the weight’s force can pull your child backward.
+When a backpack filled with heavy books, is incorrectly placed on your child's shoulders, the weight’s force can pull your child backward.
 To compensate, your child may bend forward at the hips or arch his or her back, which can cause the spine to compress unnaturally.
 Because of the heavy weight, your child might begin to develop shoulder, neck, and back pain.